Full name: Henry William Dalgliesh Cavill

 In 2013, Henry would star in Zack Snyder’s Man of Steel as Clark Kent, aka Superman.
 The film would be the first introduction of characters in the DC Extended Universe and Henry’s shot at playing the character after nearly getting the part a decade prior before he was recast with Brandon Routh for Superman Returns.
 Man of Steel would go on to gross over $668 million at the box office worldwide.
 Henry’s next film The Man from U.N.C.L.E., where he plays American spy Napoleon Solo, based on the 1960s television show, would hit theaters in 2015.
 The DCEU would expand, and he would reprise his role as Clark Kent, in his next film Batman v Superman: Dawn of Justice, also starring Ben Affleck and Gal Gadot, would be released the following year.
 In 2017, he would star alongside Nicholas Hoult in the war drama Sand Castle, portraying the role of Captain Syverson before returning to dawn the cape once more in DC’s Justice League.

 2018 brought Henry into Tom Cruise’s world in Mission: Impossible – Fallout, as CIA Agent August Walker.
 He expressed in interviews he got to do as many stunts that he was capable of doing, but was disappointed when he couldn’t do the HALO jump.
 Later that year, he would star alongside Alexandra Daddario and Stanley Tucci in Night Hunter as Marshall, a detective who gets involved in an arrest with a man who’s linked to years of female abductions and murders.
 In September, it was announced that Henry would portray protagonist Geralt of Rivia in the Netflix series adaption of “The Witcher”.
 The series premiered on December 20, 2019.
 In September 2020, Henry portrayed the famous Sherlock Holmes in the Netflix film Enola Holmes, also starring Millie Bobby Brown and Sam Claflin.
-It was announced that he has signed a new contract with DC and Warner Bros.
-Pictures to reprise his role of Superman for three more films, after initially saying goodbye to the cape in 2018.

 Henry’s upcoming projects include the long-awaited Snyder Cut of Justice League, which will premiere in May 2021 only on HBO Max.
 He is currently filming the second season of “The Witcher”, and it has been announced he will be voicing the character of Ryan Enright in the video game Squadron 42.